-- Your child's class / Behaviour Support Lead and SENCo will be finding ways to support them in class such as: - Changing the way lessons are planned and delivered - Matching activities to the ability / need of your child (differentiation) - Adapting learning materials such as practical activities, books and activities to suit your child's needs - Small group support/individual support - The teacher will work in partnership with you and the SENCO to find ways to support your child with their needs, sometimes including giving you ideas on how you can help your child at home - School staff may set targets for your child which will be shared with you, either during Parents' Evening or a Review Meeting.
+- Your child's class / subject teachers will be finding ways to support them in class such as: - Changing the way lessons are planned and delivered - Matching activities to the ability / need of your child (differentiation) - Adapting learning materials such as worksheets, books and activities to suit your child's needs - Small group support - The teacher will work in partnership with you and the SENCO to find ways to support your child with their needs, including giving you ideas on how you can help your child at home - School staff may set targets for your child which will be shared with you, either during Parents' Evening or a Review Meeting.
 They may record this on an Individual Education Plan.

-For most children this action will be enough to support your child with any difficulties and will help them make progress.
+For many children this action will be enough to support your child with any difficulties and will help them make progress.